Investment Property Mortgages Explained

 2. Deciding on the type of investment mortgage.

-It might be that you’re only eligible for one type of mortgage for an investment property, which makes it an easy decision but if you could potentially apply for a few different ones, do your research and think about which arrangement you’d prefer.
+You might be only eligible for one type of mortgage for an investment property, which makes it an easy decision, but if you could potentially apply for a few different ones, do your research and think about which arrangement you’d prefer.

-If you don’t have experience in home renovations a BTL mortgage might be best, and if you’d like to have regular interaction with the property and its tenants perhaps a holiday BTL mortgage is for you.
+If you don’t have experience in home renovations, a BTL mortgage might be best.
+If you’d like to interact regularly with the property and its tenants, perhaps a holiday BTL mortgage is for you.

 It’s also worth looking outside the box, such as at streets with royal names.
-As research shows, the value of these properties can increase more than properties on non-Royal street names.
+Research shows that the value of these properties can increase more than properties on non-Royal street names.

 3. Building and submitting an application.

 Ask your mortgage broker which lender they’d recommend for the specific mortgage you’re looking for.
 They usually have access to mortgage providers an individual wouldn’t and can tap into those relationships to find you a good deal while ensuring you meet the lender’s specific requirements.
-You can then work together to compile the necessary paperwork so you can submit and apply for the mortgage with confidence.
+You can then work together to compile the necessary paperwork to submit and apply for the mortgage confidently.

 We're so confident in our service, we guarantee it.